Creating an Invoice: A How-To Guide

 - Recurring payments

-If your relationship with your client is a long-standing one, you may want to offer a goodwill discount.
-This discount should be included within the invoice, and can be an actual amount or a percentage.
+If your relationship with your client is long-standing, you may want to offer a goodwill discount.
+This discount should be included within the invoice and can be an actual amount or a percentage.

 Value-Added Tax (VAT)